Yahoo email scanning prompts European ire

 Winton added that the Yahoo news increased the chances of a legal challenge in Europe against the agreement.

-(Additional reporting by Padraic Halpin in Dublin, Eric Auchard in Frankfurt and Julia Fiorretti in Brussels)
+(Additional reporting by Padraic Halpin in Dublin, Eric Auchard in Frankfurt and Julia Fiorretti in Brussels; Editing by Alexandra Hudson and Gareth Jones)